This degree has three stages, each comprising 120 credits of compulsory modules.

 At Stage 1, you will be introduced to economic, mathematical and statistical methods and theories that will provide you with a solid grounding for study at Stage 2.
 Various approaches to economics will be taught in a historical context and with a specific focus on managing your personal finances.

-At Stage 2, you will explore contemporary economics issues and theories, apply statistical concepts to a variety of situations using specialised software, and find out more about the application of economics to financial issues.
+At Stage 2, you'll explore contemporary economics issues using both microeconomic and macroeconomic theories, applying statistical concepts to a variety of situations using specialised software, and find out more about the application of economics to financial issues.

 At Stage 3, you will study more core economic theory and techniques.
 You will also learn more about econometrics and the application of advanced statistical techniques to analysing economic data.
 You will be able to specialise in an area of economics of your own choice and carry out a small research project.